JetBrains/compose-multiplatform/examples/html/landing/README.md

-Landing page of Compose for Web
+A landing page example

+> Note that this page describes Compose HTML which was previously called Compose for Web.
+When we refer to Compose for Web now, we mean Compose based on WebAssembly.

 ### Running Web browser application
  * To run, launch command: `./gradlew :jsBrowserRun`